swiftlang/swift/docs/SIL.rst

 Loads the value at address ``%0`` from memory. ``T`` must be a loadable type.
 This does not affect the reference count, if any, of the loaded value; the value must be retained explicitly if necessary.
+It is undefined behavior to load from uninitialized memory.

+TODO: Should loading from uninitialized memory instead have the dataflow analysis semantics of initialize_var?

 store
 `````